cfjedimaster/brackets-csslint/README.md

 Issues/Updates
 =====
+[12/4/2012] Updated to remove preferences code (not needed) and fix a word wrap issue.
+Thanks again to Randy Edmunds and Chema Balsas.

 [11/29/2012] Updated display code to fix a few issues with resizing.
 It also remembers the height now and makes use of Mustache.
 A HUGE thanks, again, to Randy Edmunds.
 I stole I mean borrowed a lot of code from his shortcut (https://github.com/redmunds/brackets-display-shortcuts).